neitanod/struct/README.md

       ->set('Yet_Something else', 'some assigned val')
     ;

-    // The above instruction creates the tree and assigns the value
+The above instruction creates the tree and assigns the value.

     $obtained  = $s
       ->getSomething(Struct::CREATE)